jiezzing/income-expense-react/README.md

 - mern (this branch has mongodb database connection)

 ## git checkout no-database
+Features:
 - this branch only have default values (values within state)
 - can perform addition and subtraction of the expenses

 ## git checkout mern
+Features:
-- created own server setup, .env variables and port
+- created own server setup, dotenv and port
 - added mongodb as its database
+- able to connect server and client
+- can fetch, add and delete transactions dynamically from database